GM: Donald fighting clock on Week 1 readiness

 "If you get him in this week, the goal would be for him to play a lot over the course of a 16-game season," Snead said.
 "So if you figure out that it's best to play a lot less Week 1, then that's the best thing to do."

-Donald is owed less than $9 million in base salary from 2017 to 2018, which represents a sizeable gap between him and the game's highest-paid defensive players.
+Donald is owed less than $9 million in base salary from 2017 to 2018, which represents a sizable gap between him and the game's highest-paid defensive players.
 Broncos outside linebacker Von Miller signed a six-year, $114 million contract that guarantees him $70 million, and Dolphins defensive tackle Ndamukong Suh signed a six-year, $114.375 million deal that guarantees him nearly $60 million.

 But those players received those contracts after five NFL seasons.

-Snead would not say whether the Rams have offered to make Donald the game's highest-paid defensive player, but did say that the front office has "definitely tried to come up with creative scenarios to get this done."
+Snead would not say whether the Rams have offered to make Donald the game's highest-paid defensive player, but did say the front office has "definitely tried to come up with creative scenarios to get this done."

 "It's a unique situation in that you have a player, and there is no, per se, finite end date in terms of the contract expiring," Snead added.
 "It's still a ways away, so, that's what we're trying to do."